Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Methodology

 \subsection{Fleeting memory implementation}

 We implement fleeting memory as a fixed, non-trainable recency bias applied to the self-attention weights after the softmax operation.
 This modifies the standard attention mechanism as follows:

+Note that after masking, attention weights do not sum to one; however, the subsequent Layer Normalization is scale-invariant, so only the relative attention pattern affects learning.
 The bias matrix $B$ contains retention values between 0 and 1, which decay as a function of token distance $d$.
 Motivated by models of forgetting in cognitive science \cite{donkin_power-law_2012, lin_critical_2017}, we use a power-law retention function:

 This piecewise function includes an ``echoic memory'' buffer -- an initial period of size $E$ where retention is perfect.
 For subsequent tokens ($d \ge E$), retention decays as a power-law over the remainder of the context window, $n$.
 The steepness of this decay is controlled by the hyperparameter $\alpha$, and $e$ is Euler's number.